 1. Choose a home renovation inspiration

-With Social Media paving way to unlimited access of information, it’s no surprise that you’ll find daily inspirations from Pinterest, Instagram, Facebook, and Youtube.
-These are all excellent source of information, keeping you up to trend with the latest home designs that are not just aesthetically pleasing, but functional yet budget friendly as well.
+With Social Media paving the way to unlimited access to information, it’s no surprise that you’ll find daily inspirations from Pinterest, Instagram, Facebook, and Youtube.
+These are all excellent sources of information, keeping you up to trend with the latest home designs that are not just aesthetically pleasing, but functional yet budget-friendly as well.